Routeam

 Chores: Add, assign, and track tasks with flexible options.

-My Design Philosophy: Simplifying complex tasks while offering flexibility for diverse needs.
+My Design Philosophy: Simplifying complex tasks while offering flexibility.

-Prototyping: Sketches, storyboards, and wireframes helped refine the user journey and design throughout the entire process.
+Prototyping: Sketches, storyboards, and wireframes helped refine the process.

 Consolidated Screen Flow

-Throughout the quarter, my team followed a user-centered design process, utilizing personas, storyboards, and user research to understand and address user needs.
+I led my team through a user-centered design process, using personas, storyboards, and user research to uncover our users’ needs.

-While my teammates focused more on UX research, I led the prototyping and design efforts.
+While my teammates focused more on UX research, I took the lead on prototyping and design, bringing our ideas to life.

 -